hubertle43100/minimal-portfolio/README.md

     <img src="https://github.com/hubertle43100/minimal-portfolio/assets/56861838/d14b2eeb-4d8c-45ee-82ae-1d6d0433b33d" alt="Hobbies">
   </p>

-> This for full screen you will two columns (one scrollable) while in half-screen it is going to be cohesively one.
+> This is for the full screen you will have two columns (one scrollable) while in half-screen it is going to be cohesively one.

 <br/>
 <br/>